dspitzle/XML_Brute_Old/README.md

 files into the `www` subfolder (this will overwrite PHP Desktop's default `index.php` file, so you'll get a popup verifying you want to do that).
 Follow the instructions above under [Setup](#setup), and then you can run PHP Desktop to get an instance of XML Brute.

-## TO DO
+## Moving Forward
+The near-term development goal for XML Brute is to get the codebase cleaned up enough to enable easy integration of more output formats.

-There are several outstanding issues that need work to get this ready for general use and enhancement, and [projects](../../projects) have been added for them.
-If you're interested in getting involved, check out the [Contributor guidelines](../CONTRIBUTING.MD)
+There are several outstanding issues that need work to reach that point, and [projects](../../projects) have been added for them.
+If you're interested in getting involved, check out the [Contributor guidelines](../CONTRIBUTING.MD).